Download the University Honors brochure to learn more.

 Honors seminars align with one of the honors thematic areas - community engagement, global studies, leadership, and research/creative arts.
 Seminars are not expected to align with all or multiple thematic areas.
 Rather, an in-depth focus in one area is better received than a course that tries to fit in multiple areas on a surface level.

-Honors seminars engage students in experiential learning.
+Honors seminars engage students in experiential learning and in reflection on their learning.
 They should challenge students with creative projects/activities that take learning beyond the typical classroom, integrate theory to practice, provide contextual complexity and provide opportunity for reflection.
 Experiential components vary widely and may include visits to local or regional sites, fieldwork, service-learning, integration of lab work, performances, international or domestic study tours or other activities.

 In the case of study tours, these can take place during the break period immediately following the semester or, for spring semester seminars, spring break is also an option (spring break study tours are encouraged).